 Yes, the LSAT is available in Spanish, but only to test takers that plan to take the exam in Puerto Rico and are applying to one of the three ABA-accredited law schools in Puerto Rico.
 Test takers in locations outside of Puerto Rico will not be able to take the Spanish LSAT.

-Scores from the Spanish-language version of the test can then be reported to three Puerto Rico law schools: the Inter American University School of Law, the Pontifical Catholic University of Puerto Rico School of Law, and the University of Puerto Rico School of Law.
-Those schools will continue to accept the tests of the English version of the LSAT as well.
-LSAC will not release scores to schools outside of Puerto Rico, meaning the results are only usable only for the three Puerto Rico law schools.
+Scores from the Spanish-language version of the test can then be reported to three Puerto Rico law schools.
+These include Inter American University School of Law, Pontifical Catholic University of Puerto Rico School of Law, and University of Puerto Rico School of Law.
+Those schools will continue to accept the scores of the English version of the LSAT as well.
+LSAC will not release scores to schools outside of Puerto Rico.
+These results are only usable only for the three Puerto Rico law schools.

-The one other point of note: the Spanish LSAT is that it will be scored differently than the English version of the LSAT.
+The one other point of note: the Spanish LSAT has a different scoring scale than the English version of the LSAT.